victorzw895/burning-airlines-server/README.md

-# README
+# Burning Airlines Server

+## Description

+First development group project from General Assembly Bootcamp.
+Goals:

+- To get a working front-end and back-end for a fake airline company.
+- To have 4 primary views including creating new flights, listing new airplanes, booking new flights and selecting seats.
+- Get a working database using MVC on Ruby on Rails
+- Get working front-end using React.js

-## Things I learned
+## Things I learned about Back-end

-* If database will have columns that use date and time date.
+- If database will have columns that use date and time date.
 Use them seperately instead of as datetime.
-* Remake database as many times as needed before moving on to front end
+- Remake database as many times as needed before moving on to front end
-* json.builder file will need to include associations if want to access data from columns in the associated table from a get request
+- json.builder file will need to include associations if want to access data from columns in the associated table from a get request

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Technologies

+- Ruby on Rails
+- Gems